Professionals in the Community

 Refer your patients to a pharmacist for a medication review.
 CDC STEADI Medication Review Framework | American Geriatrics Society 2023 updated Beers Criteria

-Refer your patients to an evidence-based falls prevention program such as Stepping On
+Refer your patients to an evidence-based falls prevention program such as Stepping On (Brochure)

 Understand the link between chronic conditions and fall risk